Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Best practices for defining references

-• Capable of uniquely identifying your application's entities
+• Capable of uniquely identifying entities.

 resource://optimizely/commerce/{product-identifier}/{variant-identifier}/{facet-identifier}